nakamura-to/nue/README.md

 > Context

-`this` context of the `each task` except the 'last task' has following properties.
+`this` context of the each task has following properties.

 * `data`: Object.
 An object shared among control-flow.
 * `next`: Function.
 A function to execute the next task.
+* `callback`: Function.
+This is same with `next` except the first parameter is an error object.
 * `end`: Function.
 A function to execute the last task to end the control-flow.
 The first parameter is an error object.

-`this` context of the `last task` has following properties.
+In addition to the above ones, the context of the last task has a following property.

 * `err`: Object.
-An object represents an error which passed with the `end` function.
+An object represents an error which passed from the `end` function.
-* `data`: Object.
-An object shared among control-flow.
-* `next`: Function.
-A function to execute the next task.

 > Example